digipolisantwerp/dataaccess_aspnetcore_deprecated/readme.md

 ## Repositories

-The toolbox registers generic repositories in the ASP.NET 5 DI container.
+The toolbox registers generic repositories in the ASP.NET Core DI container.
 They provide the following methods :

 ### Get and GetAsync